The IBS Journey - Potentially Years - Act now!

 Nothing you can say now that has not been said before, so you keep quiet, and put up with it.
 But your thoughts are with you, the hope that there may be just one thing you find that can help, perhaps tomorrow is that day?

-When you have suffered with IBS for 20+ years…
+When you have suffered from IBS for 20+ years…

 You have heard it all, you have tried it all, you have spent a fortune, you have little confidence in the doctors, you’ve had other tests over the years but all come back as IBS, you know that your life has been affected significantly with the IBS, and yet you can still acknowledge there are days when things are better, it hasn’t all been bad you tell yourself.

-There have been easier days and there have been difficult ones too, but you have survived and you can be pleased at that.
+There have been easier days and there have been difficult ones too, but you have survived and you can be pleased with that.
 All those years, and you have been looking and searching and pondering and trying the occasional new treatment or idea.
-You are still looking forward to that one day that you might just stumble across something that just might help, but there again you have heard it all before.
-But have you?
+You are still looking forward to that one day that you might just stumble across something that just might help, but there again you have thought it all before.

 How can simply listening to someone talking be useful?

-With 19 years of symptom management history and years of testimonials from grateful users it is the common thread for IBS users.
+With 21 years of symptom management history and years of testimonials from grateful users, it is the common thread for IBS users.